 There are many situations that can result in allegations of tax evasion.
 In a recent example, the government accused a vice president of a construction company of evading tax obligations on funds received at work.
 The case began when the New York State Police and Manhattan District Attorney’s office investigated why construction costs within the city were so high.
-The investigation dug into allegations of “pay-to-play” schemes throughout New York City’s construction industry.
+The investigation dug into allegations of “pay-to-play” schemes throughout New York City and Long Island’s construction industry.
 Ultimately, investigators claim to have found evidence to support allegations the vice president received bribes in exchange for getting sub-contractors jobs within his company’s construction projects.

 In order to find evidence of the crime, the investigators followed the money.
 The vice president allegedly received millions in illegal cash kickbacks for getting the sub-contractors work on these projects.
 He also allegedly received free construction work on his own properties.